Put the object files in an object directory: mk_add_options MOZ_OBJDIR=@TOPSRCDIR@/obj-debug # Make a debug build, since that's what most Mozilla devs would want: ac_add_options --enable-debug --disable-optimize ac_add_options --enable-debug-symbols # Parallelize and silence the build to speed it up

 Building the Firefox source

-First, get a copy of the Mozilla source and build it, and when that page talks about creating a .mozconfig file, create a .mozconfig with the following contents:
+First, get a copy of the Mozilla source and build it, and when that page talks about creating a .mozconfig file, create a .mozconfig containing something like the following:

 # Put the object files in an object directory: mk_add_options MOZ_OBJDIR=@TOPSRCDIR@/obj-debug # Make a debug build, since that's what most Mozilla devs would want: ac_add_options --enable-debug --disable-optimize ac_add_options --enable-debug-symbols # Parallelize and silence the build to speed it up: mk_add_options MOZ_MAKE_FLAGS="-j4 -s"